Using an employer of record in Hong Kong

 The Employment Ordinance is the main legislation for employment law in Hong Kong.
 When hiring here, you must comply with the following:

 - Working hours: There is currently no limit to the maximum number of hours an employee can work in a week in Hong Kong.
-There has been concern raised regarding this, a research was carried out, and a report released but as of 2025, no legal policy has been written.

 - Rest days: Any employee employed on a continuous contract in Hong Kong is entitled to 1 rest day in every 7 days.